 It's no secret that everyone wants their wedding day to be memorable.
-Unfortunately, often that can mean that weddings are expensive affairs.
-But that doesn't mean that you can't have the wedding you've always dream of.
+Unfortunately, often that can mean that weddings are expensive affairs and it’s easy to spend more than you intended.

 There are many ways to finance a wedding, which is why you need to have a clear plan on how much your wedding might cost and how you can pay for it.

-If you've got a tidy sum set aside, it could be the cheapest option because you won't be charged interest for borrowing.
+If you've got a tidy sum set aside, using this is usually the cheapest option because you won't be charged interest for borrowing.

-But before you decide to drain your savings, ask yourself these questions:
+But before you decide to use your savings, ask yourself these questions:

 Are you saving for a house deposit?
-If you're saving for a new home, consider holding onto your money because you can't use a loan or credit cards to pay for a deposit.
+If you're saving for a new home, consider holding onto your money because you can't use a loan or credit card to pay for a deposit.

 If you're planning your wedding day a few years in advance, you might have time to set a budget and save enough to pay for it without borrowing a penny.